 Nature, history, travel and architecture have always influenced my work and my Causeway Coast roots are definitely of huge inspiration in terms of mark making, colour and the natural theme within my work.
 Trail running, hiking and photography are very much intertwined with what I do too.

 I’ve always tried to carry a sketchbook with me, but I’ve got into a much stricter habit of doing this lately.
 It’s always a wonderful eye opening experience.
 It really refreshes my portfolio in terms of subject matter, media and techniques, but also in terms of how quickly I generate work because I fill my sketchbook very much on the go a lot of the time.
 I find this practice really keeps me connected to the raw joy of what I do too.

-It’s also lovely to be part of a larger group of creative people.
-I’ve actually just started working from Blick Studios and I find art classes are really useful in this way too.
+It’s also lovely to be part of a larger group of creative people, be that socially or professionally.
+I find art classes are really useful.
 It’s always lovely to see the work of others being generated in the flesh.
-I recently attended a life drawing with speed and movement class led By Sharon Kelly, which was wonderful.
+I recently attended a life drawing with speed and movement class led by Sharon Kelly, which was wonderful.
 I intend to work more human characters into my portfolio, so classes like these are incredibly useful.
-Classes that are slightly more detached from what I do are also really inspiring.
+Classes that are slightly more detached from what I do are also really inspiring too.
 I think these are important for keeping things fresh, as is following a wide range of artists.